Structured Settlement Loans Pros and Cons

 Who sets up the structured settlement?
 The majority of the time the defendant’s insurer typically funds an annuity policy payable to the plaintiff.
 An annuity produces a continuous and consistent stream of income over the agreed time frame of the annuity or structured settlement.
-Annuity contracts can be quite complex to cover a variety of expected expenses, including medical expenses.
+Annuity contracts can be quite complex to cover a variety of expected expenses, including medical costs.

 Never accept any settlement agreement before you have been able to have a complete discussion with a tax attorney, personal injury attorney or certified public accountant (CPA) to fully explore all current and possible future tax consequences of accepting the settlement offer which has been presented to you.

 The following are the top Pros and Cons of Structured Settlements.